Platform 2014: National Security

 California Democrats support a strong national defense that includes considerations for all aspects of defense, not just defense provided by the Armed Forces.
 We recognize that our national security depends primarily upon a strong economy, a stable federal budget, a stable environment and our perception in the world as a responsible member of the world community.
 We are opposed to the notion of world domination and are committed to a foreign policy that holds the use of military force as the last option for national defense, to be used only when available diplomatic and preventive options have been exhausted, in conformity with the United Nations Charter.
 In that regard, we recognize that the current level of military and security spending is:

 -unsustainable and unnecessary, and is crippling our government's ability to deal with our many serious problems, including unemployment, massive debt and looming catastrophic global warming;

 We will heed President Dwight Eisenhower's admonition that: "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and not clothed.
 The world in arms is not spending money alone.
 It is spending the sweat of laborers, the genius of its scientists, the hopes of its children."
-In this regard, we recognize that every $100 billion/year reallocated from the military to civilian employment would support some 4 million jobs at the median wage.
+In that spirit, we recognize that every $100 billion per year reallocated from the military to civilian employment would support some 4 million jobs at the median wage.